- What plugin formats does Goodhertz offer?

 Our version 1 and 2 plugins (available at the bottom of the downloads page), are Mac-only and do work with Mac 10.7 and 10.8.

-Are Goodhertz plugins compatible with macOS Catalina (10.15)?
+Are Goodhertz plugins compatible with macOS Monterey (12.0)?

-Yes, our plugins are fully compatible with macOS Catalina.
-If you experience an issue you believe is related to Catalina, please don’t hesitate to contact us.
+Yes, our plugins are fully compatible with macOS Monterey.
+If you experience an issue you believe is related to Monterey, please don’t hesitate to contact us.

-Are Goodhertz plugins compatible with the Apple M1 chip (Apple silicon) released in November 2020?
+Are Goodhertz plugins compatible with Apple M1 computers?

 How do I uninstall older versions of Goodhertz plugins (or even the current version)?